 This has been the boldest and most beautiful 5 months of my life.

 I also seem to have forgotten surprisingly quickly how incredibly hard parts of this round the world trip were.
 Just to recap, when I finally booked all my flights I had been discharged from my physio and was walking proper distances again.
 And then, as I started to dip shortly before I left the country, I collapsed into another wheelchair just before my first flight left Heathrow.
 I had no idea then that I was sinking into a physical crash that would take me nearly three months and a few more wheelchairs to recover from.
-I didn’t know at the time that this is exactly how this illness works - it is that cruel, that hard and I was one of the few lucky people to have managed to escape even that far.
+I didn’t know at the time that this is exactly how this illness works - it is that cruel, that hard and I was one of the few lucky people to have managed to escape even this far.

 The first half of this journey was this strange mixture of loving the adventure and being wherever I was all thrown together with deep disappointment, fear, sadness and so much uncertainty as to my physical state.
 No rational person wouldn’t have questioned the sanity of what I was up to.
 Travelling, even when it was sometimes such an effort to leave my bed - wherever that bed was.
 Travelling when in certain moments I wasn’t sure I could make the stairs.
 And for quite a bit of that time I was travelling alone.